Elsevier invoicing requirements and payment arrangements with suppliers

 For any payment or invoicing issues, the supplier can contact the Global P2P support desk:

 We commit to responding to your query within 48 hours (Monday – Friday).
-If you do not receive a response or you are not satisfied then please contact P2P Operations Lead in the first instance advising us of the issue and your contact details.
-Should you wish to escalate further please contact the Global Head P2P.
+If you do not receive a response or you are not satisfied then please contact Global Head P2P advising us of the issue and your contact details.

 If paper invoices have to be sent for any particular and exceptional reason, any of the following mailing addresses can be used for the following legal entities: Elsevier Ltd., Elsevier BV, Elsevier Ireland Ltd., Elsevier Inc., Elsevier Canada Ltd., Reed Elsevier Denmark ApS/Aitra, or any other Elsevier-related US company, with the exception of LexisNexis and Reed Business information: